HydraMeshnet/developer-portal/api/authority_api.md

 This endpoint includes some secret in the URI that was generated when the request was accepted for processing.

 Pending/Approved/Denied.
-For approved requests, signed witness statement can be downloaded.
-For denied, a description of the problem is stated.
+For approved requests, signed witness statements can be downloaded.
+For denied requests, a description of the problem is stated.

 ```http
 GET /requests/:capabilityLink/status